ZreXoc/ndrop/README.md

 Please see the example bindings.
 There has to be a workspace named `ndrop` for ndrop to work and `ndrop` may not be your present workspace.

-So far, i've found no way to have named workspaces that are "out of the way" of the regular workspaces so the behaviour of `ndrop` is inferior to `hdrop`.
+Niri doesn't implement scratchpads yet so the behaviour of `ndrop` is inferior to `hdrop`.

 ### Further instances of programs are started instead of hiding/unhiding a running instance